CarlG96/ultima-gym/README.md

 * Firstly, I went to my repository on GitHub for my website.
 * Secondly, I clicked on Settings.
 * Thirdly, I clicked on Pages in the sidebar.
-* Then, I selected the Main branch to publish
+* Then, I selected the Main branch to publish.
 * I then waited and a link to the main page was provided.

 The link to the published Ultima Gym website is here:  [Ultima Gym](https://carlg96.github.io/ultima-gym/)